 sudo dnf upgrade --refresh

-If any kernel packages update, reboot your system before proceeding to ensure the new kernel modules load correctly.
+If any kernel packages update, reboot before proceeding so the new kernel modules load correctly.

 Method 1: Install Slack via DNF Repository (Recommended)